ButterFrameworkTeam/ButterFramework/README.md

 Translation help and correction by Serravir.
 (Project is originally in French.)<br />
 http://www.github.com/Serravir

 Why not contribute to ButterFramework?
-Just leave a feedback on ButterFramework's github!
+Just leave a feedback on ButterFramework's GitHub page!

 ====================
 ButterFramework is under MIT license.
 For more informations, please see "LICENSE" file.